MatsMoll/aligned/README.md

 Read the post about [how the most elegant MLOps tool was created](https://matsmoll.github.io/2022/12/31/How-I-created-the-most-elegant-MLOps-tool.html)

+Also check out the the [example repo](https://github.com/otovo/aligned-example) to see how it can be used

 ⚠️ Aligned is in alpha, so bugs will be likely.
 Even though Otovo use this for production.

 ## Feature Views